 The Department of Linguistics also offers a B.A. in Linguistics and an Interdepartmental Major in Linguistics and Anthropology.

-Besides the new Computational Linguistics B.S., the department also offers a Computational Linguistics Bachelor/Master of Science B.S./M.S. degree, a combined 3-year/2-year program in which students earn both an undergraduate and a graduate degree in 5 years.
+Besides the Computational Linguistics B.S., the department also offers a Computational Linguistics Bachelor/Master of Science B.S./M.S. degree, a combined 3-year/2-year program in which students earn both an undergraduate and a graduate degree in 5 years.

 The Department of Linguistics also offers a minor in Linguistics.
 The minor in Linguistics is available only to students majoring in other fields.